-Why read this? : There’s many different personality types in online selling.
-We use Insight profiles and the Three Monkeys to help you work out what your e-Commerce style is.
-Learn the pros and cons of Sunshine Yellows, Fiery Reds, Cool Blues and Earth Greens in e-Commerce.
+Why read this? : We explore how different insight profiles shape your e-Commerce style.
+Learn the good and bad sides of Sunshine Yellows, Fiery Reds, Cool Blues and Earth Greens in e-Commerce.
 Read this to learn about different e-Commerce personality types.

-Some months back, we wrote a brief article on what we called the Three Monkeys of Marketing.
+A few months ago, we wrote about what we called the Three Monkeys of Marketing.

-It talked about how it’s common to use personality profiles like Myers Briggs Type Indicator, Lifestyles Inventory (LSI) or Insight Discovery in businesses.
-We showed how you could use these to identify different marketing styles and ways of working.
+We shared how it’s common to use personality tests like the Myers Briggs Type Indicator and Lifestyles Inventory (LSI) in businesses.
+Then, we used the Insight Discovery profiles to identify different marketing styles and ways of working.

 We compared yellow, red and blue personality styles to the well-known Three Monkeys which hear no evil (yellow), see no evil (red) and speak no evil (blue).

 But these insight colour / monkey types don’t only exist in marketing.
-We know they exist in e-Commerce too.
-So this week, we’ll look at how different insight personality types affect your e-Commerce style.
+You also find them in e-Commerce.
+This week’s article looks at how different insight personality types affect your e-Commerce style.

 Sunshine Yellow Monkey e-Commerce style